AndreiTih/Hello_Boot/Part1/README.md

 ```
 smallest_program.bat
 ```
-To run the simulation that boots the simplest bootable program referenced in the article from the BIOS
+To run the simulation that boots the simplest bootable program referenced in the article from the BIOS.

+A Bochs Start menu window will pop up after running either of the batch scripts.
+Click Start.

 ## [Optional] Using make: